Martinsos/aoc-2023-haskell-template/README.md

 It might work with other combination of versions also, but this combo works for sure.

 If all is good, `cabal build` should complete successfully for you.

+## Setup with Nix

+You can run `nix-shell` to get a shell with the intended version of GHC, cabal and HLS.
+They'll be downloaded if you don't have them already and they won't interfere with any other installation on your system.

+You can run commands or your usual editor from that shell or you can use a `direnv` plugin.

+If all is good, `cabal build` should complete successfully for you.

+If you want to use additional packages, you should add them both to `aoc2023.cabal` (cf. Project config) and `shell.nix`.

 ## Organization of the codebase